- Open the Model Composer Hub block dialog box, and set the following:

 - run_hls.tcl is the Tcl file needed to create the Vitis HLS project and synthesize the design.

-- In the design, open the Model Composer Hub block dialog box, and modify the
+is present, open the Model Composer Hub block dialog box and modify the block

 - Modify the Code directory folder.